 Breath in the fresh air of the mountains and continue to the gorge’s gorgeous entrance.
 Once there, the feeling of freedom and the views are indescribable.
 We stopped in one of the benches for a picnic -that we brought from home- and get some energy while looking at an impressive landscape.

-We stopped at the fountain to refill the water bottle and hydrate ourselves, the end was close!
-When we arrived at Montfalcó’s shelter, first thing we did was to grab a cold beer and enjoyed the flavour of satisfaction.
-Do the same, you’ll completely deserve it!
+We stopped at the fountain to refill the water bottle and hydrate ourselves; the end was close!
+When we arrived at Montfalcó’s shelter, we quickly grabbed a cold beer and enjoyed the flavour of satisfaction.
+Please do the same; you’ll totally deserve it!

-Long story short, the whole route is 16,57 km so it’s perfect for an all-day trip.
-As it’s not a circular route, you can go back whenever you feel the need to.
-If you don’t want to walk that much, turning back at the first staircase system is a great option as you’ll see the best parts of the gorge just by walking 9,8 km.
+Long story short, the whole route is 16.57 km, so it’s perfect for an all-day trip.
+As it’s not a circular route, you can go back whenever you want.
+If you don’t want to walk that much, turning around at the first staircase system is an excellent option as you’ll see the best parts of the gorge just by walking 9.8 km.

-Kayaking gives you the freedom to stop wherever you like, either for a swim (really necessary in the summertime) or just to relax your arms and take a break.
+Kayaking gives you the freedom to stop wherever you like, either for a swim (essential in the summertime) or just to relax your arms and take a break.
 There’s the possibility to rent individual or tandem kayaks.
-A tandem kayak was our choice because we wanted to prove our synchrony, and even though you need coordination it’s so much fun!
+A tandem kayak was our choice because we wanted to prove our synchrony, and even though you need some level of coordination, it’s so much fun!

 You can also choose to paddle either for 9 km and return walking or by boat (Option 1) or paddling a total of 14 km across the gorge back and forth (Option 2).
-We did the whole 14 km and we recommend it as it seems very long but in fact when you’re there you don’t want it to end.
+We did the whole 14 km, and we recommend it.
+It looks pretty long, but in fact, when you’re there, you don’t want it to end.

 We rented the kayaks from the company Montsec Activa.
 Click here to book a kayak with them.

-As we did both activities we decided to spend a night there, and we stayed at Hotel Terradets.
-The prices start at 49€ for a standard double-room with breakfast included.
-The location is amazing as there’s a lake just in front of the hotel perfect for enjoying a glass of wine with nice views.
-Also, you can relax your muscles in the swimming pool after an exhausting but gratifying day (we didn’t do it because it was beginning of May and the water was still cold).
-The breakfast is an ideal way to try some of the typical Catalan products such as local fuet, bread with tomato or serrano ham.
+As we did both activities, we decided to spend a night there, and we stayed at Hotel Terradets.
+The prices start at 49€ for a standard double room with breakfast included.
+The location is fantastic as there’s a lake just in front of the hotel, perfect for enjoying a glass of wine with lovely views.
+Also, you can relax your muscles in the swimming pool after an exhausting but gratifying day.
+We didn’t do it because it was the beginning of May and the water was still cold.
+The hotel breakfast is ideal for trying some of the typical Catalan products such as local fuet, bread with tomato or serrano ham.
 It was delicious!

 If you are looking for something cheaper, a budget option is Camping Montsec.
-They have bungalows and apartments or you can bring your own tent and just pay for the parcel.
-We haven’t tried it but Marina’s sister went there and said that it’s a really quiet and nice place.
+They have bungalows and apartments, or you can bring your tent and pay for the parcel.
+We haven’t tried it, but Marina’s sister said it’s a tranquil and beautiful place.

-- We recommend to bring your own food to the gorge as the first place you’re going to encounter for eating is the Montflacó’s shelter (8 km from the start).
+- We recommend you bring your own food to the gorge, as the first place you’re going to encounter for eating is the Montflacó’s shelter (8 km from the start).

 - For dinner, Hotel Terradets offers a buffet menu made with local products for 14€ (weekdays) or 17.50€ (weekends and all days of August).
 If not, you can find restaurants in the villages of Àger or Cellers.

 The weather in Catalonia varies a lot from one region to another.
-In the case of Mont-rebei, it’s quite an extreme weather, with really hot summers and cold winters.
-That’s why our recommendation is to visit it during the months of May, June and September.
+In the case of Mont-Rebei, the weather is pretty extreme, with scorching summers and cold winters.
+That’s why our recommendation is to visit it during May, June and September.

-During peak season, July and August, the prices of the accommodation are usually higher, the place is more crowded and it’s really hot to go hiking.
-On the other hand, as Mont-rebei is located in the mountains, winter wouldn’t be an option because it’s too cold to enjoy kayaking or hiking.
+During peak season, July and August, the accommodation prices are usually higher, the place is more crowded, and it’s sweltering to go hiking.
+On the other hand, as Mont-Rebei is located in the mountains, winter wouldn’t be an option for kayaking because it’s too cold.

-We recommend to visit Mont-Rebei either in spring (April, May and June) or autumn (September and October) because the weather is usually nice and warm and it’s also a good time to avoid the crowds.
+We recommend visiting Mont-Rebei either in spring (April, May and June) or autumn (September and October).
+The weather is usually lovely and warm, and it’s also an excellent time to avoid the crowds.

 If you have the chance, it’s even better to go during the week than the weekends as it’s quieter.
-However, Mont-rebei it’s truly a beautiful place, so if you only have few days in summer to visit it, go ahead!
+However, Mont-Rebei is truly a beautiful place, so if you only have few days in summer to visit it, go ahead!

-Mont-rebei is quite an isolated place.
-It can’t be reached by public transport so the only option left is to go by car.
+Mont-Rebei is quite an isolated place.
+It can’t be reached by public transport, so the only option is to go by car.
 If you rent a car, always remember that in Catalonia we drive on the right side.

-If you go from Barcelona, the best option is to follow the A-2 until Lleida and then take the N-230 until Puente de Montaña, where you’ll have to turn right to the C-1311 road that leads directly to the car park La Masieta.
-We recommend you to park the car at the car park, where you can start the hike that we’ve mentioned before.
-The cost of the carpark is 5€ for the whole day.
+If you go from Barcelona, it’s approximately a 3-hour drive.
+The best option is to follow the A-2 until Lleida and then take the N-230 until Puente de Montaña, where you’ll have to turn right to the C-1311 road that leads directly to the car park La Masieta.
+We recommend you park the car at the car park, where you can start the hike that we’ve mentioned before.
+The cost of the car park is 5€ for the whole day.